Help Navigating the System near

 - MCOT provides 24/7 crisis assessments for children, adolescents, and adults experiencing a mental health crisis.

-The Mobile Crisis Outreach Team consists of nurses, qualified mental health professionals, and licensed clinical professionals.
+The Mobile Crisis Outreach Team includes nurses, qualified mental health professionals, and licensed clinical professionals.

 MCOT provides 24/7 crisis assessments for children, adolescents, and adults experiencing a mental health crisis.

-MCOT provides assessments in all community settings including rural and city residential areas, businesses, emergency departments or other health care settings,
+MCOT provides assessments in all community settings including rural and city residential areas, businesses, emergency departments or other healthcare settings, jails, and schools for individuals experiencing a mental health crisis.

 311 is the City's answer to handling your non-emergency calls.